MainulDip/iOS-study/xcode-overview.md

 - function override : no dedicated shortcut, use `ctrl+space` or `esc` or `opt+esc`.
 After overriden, from func block, press `ctrl+space` or `esc` to apply `super.func()` or else

 - `cmd + N` for new file and `opt + cmd + n` for new folder/group/directory

-- alt + right/left arrow -> to jump cursor to next/prev word quickly (ctrl + arrow) for windows/linux (Remote Desktop).
+- alt + right/left arrow -> to jump cursor to next/prev word quickly (ctrl + arrow) for windows/linux (Remote Desktop)

 - `cmd + shift + o` to open file in xcode editor